 c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
-5 Worob and are of the colorised areas clearly identified at the time of conversing?
-5. orders of the selected areas clearly identified at the time of canvassing?
-6. Were al l sampled areas visited by canvassing teams? \Box Yes (Go to Question 7.) \Box No (Respond to Parts a and b.) a.
-Was the subset of areas randomly chosen?
-Ves No b.
+5. Were bo orders of the selected areas clearly identified at the time of canvassing?
+6. Were al I sampled areas visited by canvassing teams? ☐ Yes (Go to Question 7.) \square No (Respond to Parts a and b.) a.
+Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
-Include the of areas sampled and the number of areas canvassed.
-7. eld observers provided with a detailed map of the canvassing areas? \Box No escribe the canvassing instructions given to the field observers.
-8. Were field observers instructed to fi eld observers instructed to find all outlets in the assigned area?
-If Yes, d spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
-9. If a full canvassing was not conducted: a.
-How many predetermined outlets were to be observed in each area? b.
-What were the starting points for each area? c.
+Include the number of areas sampled and the number of areas canvassed.
+7. ☐ Yes eld observers provided with a detailed map of the canvassing areas?
+No escribe the canvassing instructions given to the field observers.
+8. ☐ Yes If No, re If Yes, de eld observers instructed to find all outlets in the assigned area?
+No spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
+9. a. b. c. canvassing was not conducted: How many predetermined outlets were to be observed in each area?
+What were the starting points for each area?
 Were these starting points randomly chosen?

-d.
+Yes No d.
 Describe the selection of the starting points.